Calculate Illinois Child Support Payments

 Illinois child support takes many factors into account.
 The exact calculation is a lengthy process, but our calculator does all the work for you.
 All you have to do is plug in the numbers, and the calculator estimates your child support payments.

-For any questions on what a section means, refer to the guide below the calculator.
-Your actual child support payments may be different than what the calculator estimates because every situation is different.
+For any questions on what a section of the calculator means, refer to the guide below the calculator.
+Your actual child support payments may be different than what the calculator estimates because judges have discretion to adjust as necessary.

 Guide to the Child Support Calculator

-- Number of Children = The number of children you have with the opposing party of this case.
+- Number of Children = The number of children you have with the opposing party in this case.

 - Number of Overnights with the Custodial Parent = Of the 365 days in the year, how many nights are spent with the custodial parent.